 Code of Conduct for Students

 The College aims to help students achieve high standards of academic work and social behaviour.
-We expect students to be mature in their attitude and to take a large measure of personal responsibility for their work and progress.
-We expect all students to abide by this code of conduct.
+We expect you to be mature in your approach and to take a large measure of personal responsibility for your work and progress.
+You should feel responsible for the welfare of all and should play a positive part in the efficient running and development of the College.
+For our part, we will honour our professional commitments and do our utmost to guide and support you, provide worthwhile educational opportunities for you and maximise your chances of success.
+In return we expect you to abide by this code of conduct.

-1. Attend the College for the whole of the core day, except when absence is unavoidable.
+1. Attend the College for every timetabled lesson, except when absence is unavoidable.
 Ask for permission in advance for planned absences and avoid taking holidays during the College time.
-Telephone the attendance line between 8.30am and 9.30am on the first day of any unforeseen absence to let us know why you are away.
-Your parent must authorise your absence with a written note to be given to your personal tutor on your return to the College.
+Telephone 020 8492 8250, or email firstname.lastname@example.org the attendance line between 8:30 and 9:30 am, on the first day of any unforeseen absence to let us know why you cannot attend.
+Your parent/guardian must authorise your absence with a written note which is to be given to your personal tutor on the first day of your return to the College.

 2. Attend and be punctual for all lessons, tutorials, enrichment activities, registrations and any other commitments.
 Take responsibility for making up any work missed through absence.

-3. Respect the fact that the College commitments take precedence over other activities during the College day (9.00am– 4.30pm).
-Personal appointments, e.g. doctors, dentists, driving lessons, must as far as possible be made outside these times.
+3. Respect the fact that the College commitments take precedence over other activities during the College day (9:00am– 4:30pm).
+Personal appointments such as doctors, dentists, driving lessons must, as far as possible, be made outside these times.

 4. Complete all work set by the required time to the best of your ability.
 Your work is expected to be of sufficient standard to enable you to make progress in the courses you are pursuing.
-Use private study times positively so that all students are able to work in an environment which is suitable for studying.
+Use your private study times constructively by using the LRC and learning zones.

-5. Spend about five hours each week working outside the classroom per AS/A2 subject.
+5. Spend about five hours each week working outside the classroom per AS or A2 subject.
 Do not let part-time jobs interfere with this time commitment.
 Remember that being a full-time student requires regular evening and weekend study.

 7. Behave in a sensible and courteous manner, having due regard for all the other members of the College community.
-The College has an equality & diversity policy with which everyone is expected to comply.
+The College has equality and diversity policies which everyone is expected to observe.
 Any form of bullying (including cyber bullying), harassment or offensive behaviour will be treated as a serious disciplinary offence.
-Considerate behaviour in the local area is also expected and required.
+Considerate behaviour in the local area is also expected.

 8. Observe the College rules about smoking, alcohol and illegal substances.
-Smoking is confined to one designated area of the College grounds.
-You must not smoke in the College buildings or in the immediate surroundings of the College premises.
+You must not smoke within the College campus.
+If you smoke outside on the neighbouring area, you should be careful not to obstruct or inconvenience passers-by.
 You must not drink alcohol at any time during the College day and you must not bring alcohol or any illegal substances onto the College premises.
-Possession of any illegal substances during the College day, at any College activity, or reported from outside the College, is grounds for immediate exclusion.
+If you are found to be in possession of any illegal substances during the College day or at any College activity you will be immediately excluded.

 9. The College has a policy of zero tolerance towards violence.
 Any form of violent and/or intimidating behaviour or behaviour which is likely to lead to violence, whether in College or reported from outside College, will be treated as a very serious disciplinary offence.
 It is a criminal offence to carry an offensive weapon and the College has the right to search you.
 The police will be involved, if necessary.

-11. Have due regard to and a shared responsibility for the public image of the College.
+12. Have due regard to and a shared responsibility for the public image of the College.
 This includes your behaviour in public places.
-Broadcasting and publishing information about the College or members of the College community, in print, electronically or via the mass media should only be conducted with the express approval of the principal.
+Broadcasting and publishing information about the College or members of the College community, in print, electronically or via the mass media should only be conducted with the express approval of the Principal.

-13. You must not bring or invite any visitors onto the College premises nor support the presence of any non-authorised visitors.
-Unauthorised visitors are intruders and their presence must be reported immediately to a member of staff for security reasons.
+14. You must not bring or invite any friend or visitors onto the College premises nor support the presence of any non-authorised visitors.
+Unauthorised visitors must be reported immediately to a member of staff for security reasons.

-16. You must co-operate with the staff and comply with any procedures not specifically mentioned above.
+17. You must co-operate with staff and comply with any procedures not specifically mentioned above.